 ⅓ cup chopped hazelnuts or walnuts

 ½ cup grated coconut

 Grease a 1-lb loaf pan with coconut oil, or line 12 muffin cups with muffin papers.

-In a medium bowl, whisk together Himalayan Tartary Buckwheat Super Nutrition Flour, soda, and salt, and set aside.
+In a medium bowl, whisk together almond flour, arrowroot powder, Himalayan Tartary Buckwheat Super Nutrition Flour, soda, and salt.
+Set aside.